TheCuteOwl/Femboy-Stealer/README.md

 ---
 * You need to replace the webhook in the file

-The program is FUD in Python and can be FUD if you use Nuitka to compile it
+The program is FUD in Python and can be FUD if you use Nuitka to compile it or use some obfuscator like Hyperion https://github.com/billythegoat356/Hyperion

 Pip install nuitka